Randomized maximum-contrast selection: subagging for large-scale regression: Numerical Studies

+In this section, we compare statistical finite sample properties of the proposed weighted maximal-contrast subagging with that of the existing methods via extensive simulation study.
+For experiments that include both Gaussian models and skewed models, we study the variable selection and convergence properties of of the maximum-contrast selection.
+We consider traditional subbaging, stability selection and the Lasso estimator for comparison.
+The threshold level $\tau$ is taken to be $1,0.8,0.5$ and $0.3$.

-We note that the traditional cross-validation or information criterion methods, computed within each of the blocks $I_i$ of size $(\log n )^\alpha$, fails to provide the $\lambda_N$ of the scale $\sqrt{\log p/n}$ critical for good support recovery.
-We propose an alternative, maximum contrast cross-validation statistics that sets $\lambda$ to be the argument minimum of
+{\it The choice of $\lambda_N$}.
+We note that the traditional cross-validation or information criterion methods, computed within each of the blocks $I_i$, fail to provide the $\lambda_N$ of the scale $\sqrt{\log p/n}$ critical for good support recovery.
+We propose an alternative, block cross-validation statistics, which sets $\lambda$ to be the argument minimum of

-with ${\boldsymbol\beta} _{i':k'}(\lambda) $ being an estimator \eqref{eq:def} computed over the data $I_{m'}^{b'}$ and for $k'$-th realization of the weight vector $\mathbf w_k$.
+with ${\boldsymbol\beta} _{i':k'}(\lambda) $ being the estimator \eqref{eq:def} computed using only the data $I_{m'}^{b'}$ and with $k'$-th realization of the weight vector $\mathbf w_k$.
 The statistic above measures discrepancy in out-of sample prediction error between different sub-samples.
-Result of Theorem \ref{thm:final} show promise of such a procedure.
-Moreover, experimental results suggest that that $K=3$ and $B=2$ are sufficient for good support recovery, leading to very little computational effort even when computing the cross-validation statistic .
+Proof of Theorem \ref{thm:final} shows guarantees of such a procedure.